World War II in the Pacific

 final battle with the Japanese fleet and as a place to absorb Japanese

 army troops and air forces for destruction.
-Also, an alternative
+However, the alternative

 considered at the time, the invasion of Formosa to open access to